-Nearly one year ago, John graduated from our Texas campus, The Treehouse.
+Nearly one year ago, John graduated from our Scurry facility, Vertava Health Texas, formerly The Treehouse.
 This is his first-hand account of spending Thanksgiving at The Treehouse – away from family for the holiday.

-This time last year, I was receiving treatment at The Treehouse, Vertava Health’ facility in Texas – hundreds of miles from my Tennessee home.
+This time last year, I was receiving treatment at The Treehouse, hundreds of miles from my Tennessee home.
 Being in treatment on Thanksgiving, away from my wife and three kids, was a terrifying thought.
 But the thought of continuing to spiral out of control in my disease of addiction was equally terrifying.

 I have found through personal experience, the absolute best time to go to treatment is right now – whenever ‘now’ is.
 I learned this through a very painful loss: Several years ago, when my brother was struggling with his own addiction, he didn’t go to treatment ‘right now’.
 My brother died from addiction on December 6.
 He did not make it to Christmas that year.